 Where should you put a cat litter tray?

 Cats prefer privacy, so we advise placing litter trays in a quiet area of the house.
 Some cats may like the option to use a covered litter tray.
-Either way, try to never disturb cats whilst they¿re toileting!
+Either way, try to never disturb your cat while they're toileting!

 How often should you change cat litter?

-Ideally spot clean your cat tray daily, and replace the litter at least once a week.
-If the tray is left to become dirty, cats may prefer to use the floor instead!
+Ideally, you should spot-clean your cat's litter tray every day and replace the litter at least once a week.
+If the tray is left to become dirty, your cat may prefer to use the floor instead!

 What should you use to clean a cat litter box?

-We urge owners to always make sure any cleaning products used are safe for cats.
+Always make sure any cleaning products you use are safe for cats.
 Keep in mind that any strong-scented cleaning products and scented litter may put your cat off using their tray.

 What type of cat litter is best?

-Some cats have preferences for certain kinds of litter.
+Some cats have a preference for certain kinds of litter.
 If your cat is avoiding their tray, try changing to a new litter.
 We saw wood pellets perform best in our trials; however, some cats may prefer a fine sandy litter.

-If changing your cat's litter, we advise mixing in the new one gradually over a week or to place in a separate litter tray so that your cat can choose.
-If you¿re house training a kitten, add a little of their old litter to the fresh when cleaning the tray - the familiar scent encourages them to use it until they're fully housetrained.
+If you change the type of litter you use, we advise mixing in the new one gradually, over a week, or placing it in a separate litter tray so that your cat can choose.
+If you're house-training a kitten, add a little of their old litter to the fresh when cleaning the tray - the familiar scent encourages them to use it until they're fully housetrained.

 What size cat litter tray is best?

-The size, depth and shape of your cat's litter tray needs to allow them easy access with plenty of space for turning freely.
-If you have more than one cat, make sure you provide enough litter trays - we recommend one tray per cat, and a spare is also beneficial.
+The size, depth and shape of your cat's litter tray need to allow them easy access with plenty of space for turning freely.
+If you have more than one cat, make sure you provide enough litter trays - we recommend one tray per cat, and a spare is also a good idea.
 Litter trays should always be made of robust, non-toxic, sturdy and durable material.